kruzee07/kruzee07/README.md

 ![Twitter](https://img.shields.io/badge/Twitter-blue?style=flat-square&logo=twitter&labelColor=blue&link=https://x.com/krutarth_ghuge)

-I'm a 4th year student at Trent University.
-I'm majoring in Computer Science, specializing in Data Analytics, and doing a minor in Economics.
+I recently completed my undegraduate education from Trent University, Canada with a Bachelor of Science Honours in Computer Science, Specialization in Data Analytics, and a Minor in Economics.
 I’m intrigued working with complex datasets and building models for efficient computing.

-🔭 I’m currently working on a research project on decrypting hashed codes.
-💰 I’m learning Financial Analysis to enhance my skills in the Finance sector.
-🎯 My utlimate goal is to successfully build a model that can redefine Banking, and I’m creatively looking for ways to do so.
 😴 When I'm not coding, I'm sleeping.

 <div>